John David Davis: Music

 Some variations on the Londonderry air, Op.
 43 (1910) for string quartet.
 The latter was extracted from the Suite on Londonderry Air (1908), a collaborative commission from the Hambourg String Quartet with separate movements composed by Davis, York Bowen, Frank Bridge, Eric Coates and Hamilton Harty.
 It was first performed by the Quartet at the Aeolian Hall the same year.
 There were also violin and cello sonatas, a Scherzo Symphonique, Op.
 58 (1917) for cello and piano, solo piano pieces (including a sonata), the Fantasia and Fugue for organ, Op.
 45 (1911), and part-songs.

 His 1916 Idyl for string quartet (sub-titled Summer's Eve at Cookham Lock), Op.
-50, was originally written for the London String Quartet.
+50, was originally written for the London String Quartet and dedicated to its members: Albert Sammons, Thomas Petrie, Harry Waldo Warner and Warwick Evans.
 There is a modern recording by the Tippett Quartet.